Academic & Teaching staff

 Cultural memory and the resources of the past, 400-1000 AD

-I am one of three investigators on this project which will explore the eclectic uses of the resources of the past in the post-Roman successor states of western Europe in the early middle ages.
-The aims are two-fold:
+I was one of three investigators on this project which will explore the eclectic uses of the resources of the past in the post-Roman successor states of western Europe in the early middle ages.
+The aims were two-fold:

 to determine the role played by the resources of the past in forming the identities of the communities of early medieval western Europe